 BHARAT MILAAP

-by Mahadev Vishwanath Dhurandhar · circa early 20th century
+by Mahadev Vishwanath Dhurandhar · 1925

 Bharat Milaap painting